- A top-level guide to data lakes

 - Storing homogeneous data within a single block enables better compression

-But when these ACID properties are relaxed, keeping storage close to compute is often costly and unnecessary.
+When your main purpose is analysis and computation, though, you don’t require rigid ACID properties.
+In that scenario, keeping storage close to compute is often costly and unnecessary.
 Typically, when data is stored on local drives attached to the processing nodes, database systems partition the data so that each node owns a portion of the data.
-Scaling a database in this way requires that the whole cluster be rebalanced when adding additional nodes.
+Scaling a database in this way requires that the whole cluster of nodes be rebalanced when adding additional nodes.
 Otherwise, some nodes will remain idle when there's no data allocated to them.

 That's where the decoupling of storage and compute comes in.
 When storage is added via a network, you can add a node and point it to one of the existing network drives.
 This way, the new node can get ownership over a portion of the data without actually moving that data from one partition to another.
 Furthermore, if a node fails, no data is lost—not even temporarily.
 That's because the other nodes in the cluster can also access the data that initially belonged to the failed node.